indigo-astronomy/indigo/indigo_drivers/agent_guider/README.md

 * If there are oscillations or over corrections which can not be compensated by increasing the values of **RA Proportional weight** or **Dec Proportional weight** (removing power from *Integral* component), then the **Aggressivity** for the corresponding axis is most likely to high and should be decreased.

-* The "P Controller* is stable and can be used alone.
+* The *P Controller* is stable and can be used alone.
 With sufficient **Aggressivity** it will always compensate for any random and systematic errors in a reasonable time.
 The *P Controller* is easy to tune and gives reasonably good results, this is why it is the default in indigo_guider_agent.
 However the guiding will not be as smooth as the guiding of a well tuned *PI Controller*.

 * Typically the *I Controller* will over correct as a result of its over reaction to the random errors and will eventually slowly settle, while oscillating around the set point.
 For that reason *I controller* should not be used without a *P Controller*.
 A good balance between proportional and integral components is essential for the smooth guiding.